AKDGGS/gmcwebapp/README.md

   is false.
 * `base_dn`: The starting point for searches of the LDAP directory.
 * `user_search`: The filter used to narrow searches of the LDAP directory.
+* `ca`: The path to a user-provided certificate,  If empty, the device's default certificates are used.  `ca` is only read when disable_certificate_verify is false.

-Two common configurations using placeholder values are:
+Three common configurations using placeholder values are:

 Example 1: `bind_as_user` = true
 ```